AdisonCavani/distro-grub-themes/README.md

 ```
 sudo pacman -S grub-customizer
 ```
-Dnf
+Dnf<br>

-**WARNING:Grub Customizer DOES NOT WORK on recent Fedora releases without extensive modification.
-[Manually installing](#manual-installation) a GRUB theme is much more secure and hassle free.**
+**WARNING**: Grub Customizer DOES NOT WORK on recent Fedora releases without extensive modification.
+[Manually installing](#manual-installation) a GRUB theme is much more secure and hassle free

 ```
 Use at own risk.